Lightning-AI/pytorch-lightning/docs/source/guides/speed.rst

 |

 Early stopping is an optimization technique used to avoid overfitting without compromising the model's accuracy.
 When training a large network, there will be a point during training when the model will stop generalizing and start learning the statistical noise in the training dataset.
-To avoid overfitting and reduce training time, unable early stopping to stop training at the point when performance on a validation dataset starts to degrade (you can pick the metric to monitor).
+To avoid overfitting and reduce training time, enable early stopping to stop training at the point when performance on a validation dataset starts to degrade (you can pick the metric to monitor).

 Stop training when metric is degrading
 ======================================
 The
 :class:`~pytorch_lightning.callbacks.early_stopping.EarlyStopping`
-callback can be used to monitor a validation metric and stop the training when no improvement is observed.
+callback can be used to monitor a metric (validation by default) and stop the training when no improvement is observed.

 .. testcode::